 Several organizations in Georgia prepare emerging leaders and diverse voices for board service.
 In addition, professional associations are great places to start looking for candidates with the particular skills you need.

-You can also find top candidates, ready to take on board service, using GCN’s exclusive Board Finder tool.
+You can also find top candidates, ready to take on board service, using The Board Finder, a tool designed by GCN for Georgia’s nonprofit community.

 The Atlanta Women’s Foundation Women on Board program is designed to increase women’s representation on nonprofit boards by providing effective governance training and connecting participants to nonprofit organizations.